Mixing (mathematics)

 Repeated application of the baker's map to points colored red and blue, initially separated.
 The baker's map is mixing, shown by the red and blue points being completely mixed after several iterations.

-In mathematics, mixing is an abstract concept originating from physics: the attempt to describe the irreversible thermodynamic process of mixing in the everyday world: e.g. mixing paint, mixing drinks, industrial mixing.
+In mathematics, mixing is an abstract concept originating from physics: the attempt to describe the irreversible thermodynamic process of mixing in the everyday world: e.g. mixing paint, mixing drinks, mixing metals.

 The concept appears in ergodic theory—the study of stochastic processes and measure-preserving dynamical systems.
 Several different definitions for mixing exist, including strong mixing, weak mixing and topological mixing, with the last not requiring a measure to be defined.
 Some of the different definitions of mixing can be arranged in a hierarchical order; thus, strong mixing implies weak mixing.
 Furthermore, weak mixing (and thus also strong mixing) implies ergodicity: that is, every system that is weakly mixing is also ergodic (and so one says that mixing is a "stronger" condition than ergodicity).